-- 1. Printing on Campus: - There are only two printer names on the Liberty University campus. - \\\lups01\HP-B&W (for black and white printing) - \blacktriangleright \\lups01\HP-Color (for color printing) - Print jobs sent to HP-B&W can be printed from any student printer on campus. - Print jobs sent to HP-Color can be printed from any color student printer on campus. - To print from your personal device, visit Liberty Helpdesk DIY page and search "Printing" to find step by step directions. - Once print job is sent, log into a printer using your LU username and password and tap "Release Print Job" to print. - For all questions pertaining to printers or printing accounts, please call Liberty's IT Helpdesk at 434-592-7800 for assistance. - 2.
-Student Printer Locations: - Law Library Computer Lab - Black and white printer (can also be used to make copies and scan documents to email) - Color printer (print only) - Phase 3 area - Black and white printer (print only) - 3.
-Printing Fees: - 4.5¢ per sheet for black and white - 35¢ per sheet for color
+- 1. Printing on Campus: - There are only two printer names on the Liberty University campus.

+- ➤ \\\langle \langle \ - Print jobs sent to HP-B&W can be printed from any student printer on campus. - Print jobs sent to HP-Color can be printed from any color student printer on campus. - To print from your personal device, visit Liberty Helpdesk DIY page and search "Printing" to find step by step directions. - Once print job is sent, log into a printer using your LU username and password and tap "Release Print Job" to print. - For all questions pertaining to printers or printing accounts, please call Liberty's IT Helpdesk at 434-592-7800 for assistance.

+2. Student Printer Locations:

+- Law Library Computer Lab

+- ➤ Black and white printer (can also be used to make copies and scan documents to email)

+- Color printer (print only)

+- Phase 3 area

+- ➤ Black and white printer (print only)

+- 3. Printing Fees (Subject to change):

+- 4.5¢ per sheet for black and white

+- 35¢ per sheet for color

-- Print costs are charged to and billed directly to your Liberty account. - Liberty University is not responsible for print charges associated with the following types of issues: - ➢ Blank pages - > Dissatisfaction with print results as a result of user-defined settings - > Jobs that result in an unexpectedly large number of pages
+- Print costs are charged to and billed directly to your Liberty account. - Liberty University is not responsible for print charges associated with the following types of issues: - Blank pages - > Dissatisfaction with print results as a result of user-defined settings - > Jobs that result in an unexpectedly large number of pages